dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Versions of software in all environments are no older than N-1.
 - [ ] Cookbooks are developed by both a Chef expert, and a Domain expert.
 - [ ] Quality Control gates have been relaced with Quality Assurance practices.
+- [ ] Bottlenecks in the CD pipeline are identified and resolved on a regular cadence.
 -
 ### Collaboration
 - [ ] Collaboration includes all of us... sysops, devs, architects, product owners, governance people